Characters who either only appear in filler, movies, and specials, in order of appearance.

-- Nice Girl: She is a very polite girl.
+- Nice Girl: She is a very polite woman.

 - Reused Character Design: Gure bears a strong resemblance to the Tech-Tech aliens from Neko Majin, who like the Saiyans, were also quite hostile.
-This species, however, also appeared in Jaco the Galactic Patrolman and the manga adaptation of Resurrection of F, making the Dragon Ball Wiki hold the theory she belongs to the same race.
+This species, however, also appeared in Jaco the Galactic Patrolman and the manga adaptation of Resurrection 'F', giving rise to the theory she belongs to the same race.

-- Satellite Character: She doesn't have any sort of characterization that doesn't rely on Tarble.
+- Satellite Love Interest: She doesn't have any sort of characterization that doesn't rely on Tarble.

 Son Goku Jr. (孫悟空ジュニア, Son Gokuu Junia)

-The protagonist of the Dragon Ball GT TV special.
+The protagonist of the Dragon Ball GT: A Hero's Legacy TV special.
 He is a descendant of Goku.
 While he has Goku's looks and appetite, his personality is more like that of an ordinary child although that may be due to the fact that—unlike his ancestor—he wasn't Raised by Wolves.
 Goku lives with his great-great-grandmother Pan and endures endless Training from Hell from her as she tries to mold him into Earth's next great hero.
-When Pan suddenly becomes seriously ill, Goku decides to hunt down the legendary 4-star Dragon Ball in order to wish her back to health.

 - Bring My Brown Pants: Often goes into panic mode when in dangerous situations.